dshevtsov/whatsup_github/README.md

 end
 ```

-To run such test, you may simply run the corresponding file:
+To run such test, run the corresponding file:

 ```bash
 ruby lib/whatsup_github/config-reader.rb
 ```

-The tests use `.whatsup.yml` as a configuration file which is at the root of project .
+The tests use the root `.whatsup.yml` file to read configuration.

 ## Contributing